 Kids work in-depth on a specific show and use it’s plot as a springboard for their own mini-plays.
 Through improvisation and creative movement they flex their imaginative muscles.

 We then layer on theater technique: Students learn the basics of vocal warm-ups, character development, singing and choreography from our expert teachers.

-The unique blend of play and performance is realized in a final “sharing” for friends and family.
+The unique blend of play and performance is realized in a final “sharing” for friends and family, or in a virtual movie montage.
 Students get to showcase their abilities as young storytellers, singers and dancers!

 Improvisation and theater games help stoke creativity, create an ensemble and develop the spirit of play as students rehearse a complete piece of theater in the semester.
 A great session for kids to increase confidence, craft, and their ability to work as part of an ensemble.

 Kids learn how to create a character from a place of instinct and play.
 They also amass skills in singing, dance, speech, and improvisation taught by master teachers and performers at the top of their field.

 Our curriculum supports vital social-emotional well-being as kids experience playing in-person.
 Groups are capped at 5 students and games are socially-distant while still being engaging, physical and artistic.

 We work to support children through a range of experiences, prioritizing peer-connection, gross-motor release and empowering new skills.
 Play/work takes place outdoors.